pyiron/pyiron_VR/README.md

 ### General Errors
 *  If the VR application shows an error, look at the output of the server to see more details about the error

+### Server Errors
+* If the server crashed and does not terminate, it can be usually stooped using ctrl + c.
+* In some cases, this is not possible.
+If the server is running remote with ssh on a linux system (e.g. the HPC cluster), it can be stopped by opening a second ssh connection.
+Calling "ps -u <username>" shows all your processes.
+There should be one python process, which is the one executing the server.
+Read out the PID of this process and terminate it, using " kill -9 <PID>".